 - Teach energy conservation techniques to manage fatigue, stress and pain.

-- Splinting and positioning to prevent skin breakdown and maintain joint integrity.
+- Positioning to prevent skin breakdown and maintain joint integrity.

 - Improve client’s balance, range of motion and activity tolerance through various task performance and functional activities.

 - Train clients in the use of adaptive equipments or compensatory techniques to maximize independence.

 - Teach coping skills and strategies to manage stress and anxiety.

 - Educate and train clients in self-care activities such as dressing and bathing.